Skip Ancestry main menuMain MenuAncestry

 Edward

-is the most common child name for Nebraska.
+This is the most common name for a child of a Nebraska.

 Ready to learn more about your own family?
 Here are two ways to begin.